orion-project/beam-inspector/README.md

 ## Supporters

-Thank to our friends who made this possible and available for everybody:
+Thanks to our friends who made this possible and available for everyone:

 <a href="https://www.n2-photonics.de"><img src="img/logos/n2-photonics.png" alt="n2 Photonics"></a>